Vyankoji Bhosale

-Vyankojirajah Bhonsle (born 1632) or Ekojirajah I Bhonsle was the younger half-brother of Shivaji and founder of Maratha rule in Thanjavur in modern day Tamil Nadu.
-He was the progenitor of the junior branch of the Bhonsle family which ruled Thanjavur until the formal annexation of the kingdom by the British in 1855.
+Vyankojirajah Bhonsle (born 1632) or Ekoji I Bhonsle was the younger half-brother of Chhatrapati Shivaji Maharaj and founder of Maratha rule in Thanjavur in modern day Tamil Nadu.
+He was the progenitor of the junior branch (cadet branch) of the Bhonsle family which ruled Thanjavur until the formal annexation of the kingdom by the British East India Company in 1855.

 Early career

 Venkoji was the younger son of Shahaji, a military commander in service of the Sultan of Bijapur through his younger wife Tukabai Mohite.
-He succeeded to the Karnataka portion of Shahaji's empire.
+He succeeded to the Karnataka portion of Shahaji's jagir, that is Bengaluru and Thanjavur.

 Conquest of Thanjavur

 In 1673, the Nayak of Madurai invaded the kingdom of Thanjavur under the rule of the Thanjavur Nayaks and drove away the ruler.
 He then proceeded to place his younger brother Alagiri Nayak on the throne of Thanjavur.
 This was resented by Rayasam Venkanna, a high-ranking official in the court of Thanjavur who supported the cause of Chengamala Dasu, the deposed son of Vijayaraghava, the late Nayak of Thanjavur.
-He proceeded to the court of the Ali Adil Shahi II of Bijapur along with the minor Chengamaldas and requested his help.
+He proceeded to the court of Ali Adil Shah II of Bijapur along with the minor Chengamaladas and requested his help.

 The Adil Shah sent Venkoji to invade Thanjavur and restore the throne to the old line of nayaks.
 A Sanskrit manuscript Bosalavamsavali narrates how Venkoji conquered Arni and proceeded to Thanjavur to liberate it from the shackles of the Nayak of Tiruchirapalli.
 The manuscript further narrates that While camping at Tirumalapadi near Tiruvadi, God appeared to him in a dream and asked him not to leave for home.
-However, Wilkes assigns different reasons for the usurpation of the Maratha.
-He is of the view that Venkoji was not pleased with the conduct of Chengamaldas who refused to pay the war expenses.
+However, Wilkes assigns different reasons for the usurpation by the Maratha, Venkoji.
+He is of the view that Venkoji was not pleased with the conduct of Chengamaladas who refused to pay the war expenses.

 Assisted by Rayasam Venkanna who had switched sides once more, Venkoji conquered Ayyampettai and defeated Alagiri who had now also fallen out with his brother Chokkanatha Nayak as well as Changamaldas and secured the throne for himself.
 On the death of the Sultan of Bijapur, he crowned himself as the independent king of Thanjavur.